dustinpfister/hexo_sitesource/source/_posts/lodash_times.md

 ## vanilla js example

-here is a vanilla js example I put together in a flash
+here is a vanilla js example I put together in a flash.
+Not only does it have the same features, I thought it would be great to also pass the times count to the function.
+In addition I used call to define a bunch of stuff that comes to mind to the this keyword.

 ```js
 var times = function(len, func){